openlab-apps/OpenWallet/README.md

 Join us on our mission to redefine the landscape of decentralized finance.
 Contribute to our open-source project on [GitHub](https://github.com/mrtnetwork/mrtwallet)

-Thank you for choosing UU.COOL Wallet as your trusted partner in the world of decentralized finance.
+Thank you for choosing OpenWallet as your trusted partner in the world of decentralized finance.